GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Introduction

-In this work, we propose \textit{GrowthHacke}, the first benchmark system for optimizing OPE through code modification, using an LLM or LLM-based agents.
+In this work, we propose \JW{\textit{GrowthHacker}}, the first benchmark system for optimizing OPE through code modification, using an LLM or LLM-based agents.
 In the GrowthHacker system, the LLM or LLM-based agent autonomously and iteratively optimizes code, applies the code, gets OPE results, and compares them to the original OPE results.
 Figure~\ref{fig:growth_hacker} shows the flow diagram of the GrowthHacker benchmark system.
 First, we collected the dataset, designed and set up the experiment protocols.
 Second, we created baselines of LLMs and LLM-based agents to evaluate and analyze the performance of these methods for optimizing OPE on Open Bandit Pipeline (OBP) dataset~\cite{saito2021openbanditdatasetpipeline} and Scope-RL datasets~\cite{kiyohara2023scope}.
 Third, we designed the \textit{two\_agent} framework that addresses limitations in the existing agent framework, reduces system complexity while maintaining optimization effectiveness.

 Our experimental results demonstrate that LLM-based agents can achieve significant improvements in OPE performance through code modification.
-The two\_agent framework demonstrates the highest reliability (100\% success rate) and superior optimization performance with the highest average improvement of 106.7\% among positive outcomes, while both two\_agent and CrewAI achieve the highest positive outcome at 45\% each, outperforming AutoGen's balanced but lower 34\% improvement rate.
-These results establish the feasibility of using LLM-based agents as automated "growth hackers" for continuously improving OPE systems, with implications for scaling data-driven development activities, such as growth hacking, and data-driven decision-making in production environments where manual optimization is expensive.
+The \texttt{two\_agent} framework demonstrates the highest reliability (98.1\%--100\% success rate) and the highest positive-outcome rate (78\%), with a median improvement of 4.4\% among positive outcomes; CrewAI achieves the highest average improvement (37.9\%) and is the only framework with zero extreme-value failures.
+AutoGen and Default each reach 65\% positive-outcome rates.
+These results establish the feasibility of using LLM-based agents as automated ``growth hackers'' for continuously improving OPE systems, with implications for scaling data-driven development activities such as growth hacking and data-driven decision-making in production environments where manual optimization is expensive.